nuxt/framework/docs/content/3.api/1.composables/use-route.md

 Within the template of a Vue component, you can access the route using `$route`.

-We can expose possible dynamic parameters of the route via `useRoute` composable.

 ## Example

 In the following example, we call an API via `useAsyncData` using a dynamic page parameter - `slug` - as part of the URL.